klaipher/GPTAttentionsComparison/README.md

   - Cosine similarity between the approximated and exact (Transformer) attention matrices.

 - **Notebook Purpose:**
-  The provided Jupyter Notebook (`attention_matrices_comparison.ipynb`) is used for aggregating, analyzing, and visualizing these metrics.
+  The provided Jupyter Notebook (`attention-is-all-you-need.ipynb`) is used for aggregating, analyzing, and visualizing these metrics.
 It helps you compare the efficiency and approximation quality of the different attention mechanisms.

 ## Repository Structure